Fun Groundhog Shadow Craft – Get Your Free Template!

 Instructions

-- Download the groundhog template, print, and cut out the pieces you need.
+- Print the template and cut out the pieces you need.

 - Begin by gluing the belly in the center of the body.

-- Next, glue the arms on both sides of the belly.
+- Next, glue the arms on both sides of the top of the belly.

 - Glue the face to the lower part of the head.